Evan Adams: Entertainment

-He won an Independent Spirit Award in 1999 for Best Debut Performance for his role in Smoke Signals, and a Los Angeles Outfest award in 2002 for his role in Fancydancing.
+He won an Independent Spirit Award in 1999 for Best Debut Performance for his role in Smoke Signals, and a Los Angeles Outfest award in 2002 for his role in Fancy dancing.

 In Canada, Adams has acted primarily in television, including roles in The Beachcombers, "Lost in the Barrens" Da Vinci's Inquest, Neon Rider, These Arms of Mine, Da Vinci's City Hall, The L Word, and Wolf Canyon, and stage roles in Lear and Dry Lips Oughta Move to Kapuskasing.
-He appeared in the 1990 made for TV movie "Lost in the Barrens".
-He also appeared in the documentary film Just Watch Me: Trudeau and the '70s Generation, speaking about his own experience as a young gay, First Nations man growing up in Canada during the Pierre Trudeau's era.
+He appeared in the 1990 made-for-TV movie "Lost in the Barrens".
+He also appeared in the documentary film Just Watch Me: Trudeau and the '70s Generation, speaking about his own experience as a young gay, First Nations man growing up in Canada during the Pierre Trudeau era.

 His plays, including Dreams of Sheep, Snapshots, Dirty Dog River and Janice's Christmas, have been produced across Canada and internationally.

 He appears in the 2017 films Indian Horse and Kayak to Klemtu, and the 2020 film Indian Road Trip.

+In 2023 he made a guest appearance as Larry, the Indian Health Service psychologist, on the series Reservation Dogs.
+He also played adult Tim Wallach in the TV miniseries Bones of Crows.